alexanha/Tunnel/README.md

   remote kernel behind a firewall or a NAT router over the Internet.
 * Works with Windows, Linux and OS X versions of *Mathematica*.
 * Compatible with *Mathematica* versions from 8.0 to 10.4.
+* Supports launching of compute kernels via the Sun Grid Engine (from Linux only).

 Requirements
 ------------